 What constitutes a "qualified" dividend?
-Most dividends paid by domestic companies are qualified.
-And many dividends paid by foreign companies also qualify for the preferred tax rate.
-However, distributions paid by real estate investment trusts, master limited partnerships, and other similar "pass-through" entities may not qualify for favored tax status.
-Also, dividends that are paid on shares that are not held at least 61 days in the 121-day period surrounding the ex-dividend date are not "qualified" dividends.
+Most dividends paid by domestic companies and many dividends paid by foreign companies are qualified and taxed at the preferred tax rate.
+However, distributions paid by real estate investment trusts, master limited partnerships, and other similar "pass-through" entities might not qualify for favored tax status.
+Also, dividends paid on shares that are not held at least 61 days in the 121-day period surrounding the ex-dividend date are not "qualified" dividends.

 How dividends are taxed is very important when considering investments for cash flow.
-Interest on money markets and bank CDs is taxed at ordinary tax rates.
-So are interest payments on bonds.
-That means a person in the top tax bracket pays taxes on interest payments up to 35 percent.
-Compare that to the maximum 15 percent tax on dividends, and the "after-tax" returns are significantly better with dividends.
+Interest from money markets, bank CDs, and bonds is taxed at ordinary tax rates.
+That means a person in the top tax bracket pays taxes on interest payments up to 37%.
+If you compare that to the maximum 23.8 % tax on qualified dividends, the "after-tax" returns are significantly better with dividends.

-Of course stocks -- even dividend-paying stocks -- offer greater risk than bank CDs in terms of volatility of the investment value, so investors should consider their own risk profiles when choosing income investments.
+Of course dividend-paying stocks offer greater risk than bank CDs in terms of volatility in investment value, so investors should consider their own risk profiles when choosing income investments.
 Still, when comparing investments for cash flow, smart investors look at both pre-tax and after-tax yields.
 After all, it’s not what you make.
 It's what you keep.

 Next steps to consider